translation-cards/translation-cards/docs/txc.md

 ## Specification File

 The specification file should be called "spec.json", with a "deck" object at the top level.
+The spec.json file should be UTF-8.

 ### deck Objects